mixologee/tirvandor/tirvandor-project/blood-and-coin/markdown/QUEST-2.1-RECRUITERS.md

 > *Six months have passed since [reference their Act I ending].
 Life in Crossroads continued—contracts, gold, survival.
 But the world beyond hasn't been idle.*
 >
 > *Rumors of war spread like wildfire.
-The Kingdom of Thaldros and the Republic of Aethoria—cold rivals for decades—are now at each other's throats.
-Border conflicts.
+The Crown and the frontier territories—in tension for decades—are now at each other's throats.
+Trade conflicts.
 Assassinations.
 Embargo threats.
 Everyone sees it coming.*
 >
 > *And everyone wants mercenaries.*
 >